 Packable, Ultra-Light Down Blanket

 This is a seasonal one, so you’ll want to check your forecast.
 If you’re headed to Orlando from about April to October, you can leave it at home, but temperatures can be unpredictably cold throughout the winter—one day 80, the next plunging to 38 overnight—and in SoCal, nights are very chilly nearly year-round.
 We toss the Kammok Bobcat Trail Quilt, which weighs almost nothing and packs conveniently into a pouch, into our stroller to cover up our little ones on cold nights while we wait to watch the fireworks.
-Then, because we always share a room with the kids to save money (read: fund four Disney vacays a year), once they’re in bed, my husband and I head out to the balcony to take in the views and have a glass of wine.
-On extra chilly nights, the blanket has saved us from having to hang out in the bathroom or hallway after the kids went to sleep.
+On chilly nights, we also love to take it out to our balcony where we hide out with a glass of wine after the kids go to bed.

 Collapsible Laundry Basket

 Think you don’t need a baby monitor because your kids have outgrown theirs or because you’re all staying in the same room?
 Spring for that balcony room (another reason we love Disney Vacation Club—all DVC resort villas have private balconies), put those kids to bed, grab a bottle of wine, and head outside.
 (Don’t forget the aforementioned blanket if it’s chilly.)
-You can relax knowing the kiddos are safe inside while you enjoy some quiet time together.
+You can relax knowing the kiddos are safe inside.

 Portable Phone Charger